TheNathannator/PlasticBand/Docs/Instruments/Pro Guitar/PS3 and Wii.md

 - Unsure of the details on how these messages are sent, maybe there's a standard MIDI input endpoint?
 - Is this supposed to be sent as 5 separate reports like the auto-calibration reports are, or does it work either way?
+- Do Wii Pro Guitars send the data regardless like Wii Keyboards do?

 ### Auto-Calibration Sensors